postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

     <img alt="Environment editor" src="https://assets.postman.com/postman-docs/environment-editor-default-v9.13.jpg">

-    > You can also edit an environment by navigating to the workspace it resides in and selecting **Environments** from the left sidebar, then selecting your environment.
+    > You can also edit an environment by navigating to the workspace it resides in and selecting **Environments** from the sidebar, then selecting your environment.

 1. Select **default** next to the variable you want to change to open the dropdown, then select **secret** to update the variable type.
 1. Select <img alt="Save icon" src="https://assets.postman.com/postman-docs/icon-save.jpg#icon" width="16px"> **Save** to confirm your changes.